- An occupational disease is different than a job injury.

 L&I Injury.
 What is an L&I injury?

-- An L&I injury is an on the job injury.
+- An L&I injury is an on-the-job injury.

 INJURY Statute of Limitation (SOL)